ibm-cloud-docs/cis/logpush.md

 {: ui}

 You can use either Log Analysis instances or Cloud Object Storage buckets as destinations for logpush jobs.

+The IBM Log Analysis service is deprecated and will no longer be supported as of 30 March 2025.
+[IBM Cloud Logs](/docs/cloud-logs) support is coming soon.
+Until then, users can migrate jobs to Cloud Object Storage (COS).
+{: deprecated}

 ### Creating Logpush with Log Analysis
 {: #logpush-loganalysis-ui}